sanjaesan/slate/source/index.html.md

-SeniorityLevel | Returns profiles that are >= value provided WorkExperience | Returns profiles that are >= value provided WorkRate | Returns profiles that are <= value provided
+SeniorityLevel | Returns profiles that are >= value provided WorkExperience | Returns profiles that are >= value provided WorkRate | Returns profiles that are <= value provided Skills | Returns profiles that matches members of the slice provided

 <aside class="notice">